Hakodate: Night Views, Morning Markets, and Western History

 SeasonHighlights

-Winter (Dec-Mar)Christmas illumination, snow on Motomachi slopes, quiet atmosphere
+Winter (Dec–Mar)Christmas illumination at the warehouses, snow on Motomachi slopes, quiet atmospheric streets, Yunokawa monkey bathing

-Spring (Apr-May)Cherry blossoms at Goryokaku (late April), Matsumae castle cherry festival
+Spring (Apr–May)Cherry blossoms at Goryokaku (late April — Hokkaido’s earliest), Matsumae castle cherry festival (30 min south)

-Autumn (Sep-Nov)Foliage at Onuma Park, quieter than summer, good value
+Autumn (Sep–Nov)Foliage at Onuma Park (mid-October), quieter than summer, good value accommodation

-See our itineraries for routes that include Hakodate.
+See our itineraries for routes that include Hakodate, and our best time to visit guide for seasonal planning.